mechanic9/pytunes/ReadMe.md

 #PyTunes
-Implementation of MVC and Singleton design patterns in Music Player with cli
+Implementation of MVC, Command and Singleton design patterns in Music Player with cli

 ##For the pip dependencies
 ```